Microsoft Surface: History

-Microsoft announced the next generation Surface Pro 4 and the all new Surface Book, a hybrid laptop, at Microsoft October 2015 Event in New York on October 10, 2015.
+Microsoft announced the Surface Pro 4 and the Surface Book, a hybrid laptop, at Microsoft October 2015 Event in New York on October 10, 2015.
 Microsoft began shipping Surface Hub devices on March 25, 2016.
 In June 2016, Microsoft confirmed production of the Surface 3 would stop in December of that year.
 No replacement product has been announced.
-Reports suggest this may be a consequence of Intel discontinuing the Broxton iteration of the Atom processor.
+Reports suggested this may have been a consequence of Intel discontinuing the Broxton iteration of the Atom processor.
 On October 26, 2016, at Microsoft's event, a Surface Studio and Surface Book with Performance Base was announced.
 A wheel accessory, the Surface Dial, was announced as well, and became available on November 10, 2016.

 Immediately following the announcement of the Surface Laptop at the #MicrosoftEDU event on May 2, 2017, and the Microsoft Build 2017 developer conference, Microsoft announced the fifth-generation Surface Pro at a special event in Shanghai on May 23, 2017.

 On May 15, 2018, Microsoft announced the Surface Hub 2, featuring a new rotating hinge and the ability to link multiple Hubs together.

 In June 2018, Microsoft announced the Surface Go, a $400 Surface tablet with a 10-inch screen and 64 or 128 GB of storage.

 On October 2, 2019, Microsoft announced the Surface Pro 7, the Surface Laptop 3, and the Surface Pro X. Both the Surface Pro 7 and the Surface Laptop 3 come with a USB-C port.
 The Surface Pro X comes with the Microsoft SQ1 ARM processor.
-Microsoft also teased upcoming products: the Surface Neo, a dual screen tablet originally planned to run Windows 10X; and the Surface Duo, a dual screen mobile phone that runs Android.
-Both products were initially announced to be released in 2020, though reports suggest the release of the Surface Neo will be delayed until 2021.
+Microsoft also teased two dual-screen devices: the Surface Neo, a dual screen tablet originally planned to run Windows 10X; and the Surface Duo, a dual screen mobile phone that runs Android.
+Both products were initially announced to be released in 2020, though the Surface Neo was delayed indefinitely.
 The Surface Duo was released on September 10, 2020.

 On September 22, 2021, Microsoft announced the Surface Pro 8, the Surface Duo 2 and the Surface Laptop Studio.

 Processor

 The first-generation Surface uses a quad-core Nvidia Tegra 3 of the ARM architecture, as opposed to the Intel x64 architecture and therefore shipped with Windows RT, which was written for the ARM architecture.
 The second-generation Surface 2 added an Nvidia Tegra 4.
 The architecture limited Surface and Surface 2 to only apps from the Windows Store recompiled for ARM.
 With the release of the Surface 3, Microsoft switched the Surface line to the Intel x64 architecture, the same architecture found in the Surface Pro line.
 Surface 3 uses the Braswell Atom X7 processor.

-The 2019 Surface Pro X uses a custom ARM64 SOC, the Microsoft SQ1.
-The latest model uses an updated version of the SOC, known as Microsoft SQ2.
+The 2019 Surface Pro X uses a custom ARM64 SoC, the Microsoft SQ1.
+A revised model uses an updated version of the SoC, known as Microsoft SQ2.